islaytitans/alien/docs/src/players/README.md

 ### Panic Roll

-Roll a D6, add your current STRESS LEVEL, and check the Panic table below.
+Roll a D6, add your current STRESS LEVEL, and check the Panic table.

 ### Stop panicing